 A lot of really helpful tips have been shared here.
 However, as a note of caution, you should not just go ahead experimenting with your health.
 Ensure you consult with your doctor or other healthcare specialists to guide you.

-If you would like to fully harness the power of Ayurveda for Diabetes, do contact an Ayurvedic expert around you.
-It’ll be a choice well worth it.
+If you would like to fully harness the power of Ayurveda for Diabetes, do contact Medhya Herbals for an online consultation and to chart out your personalised health plan for Diabetes.